 We would like to thank you and the reviewers for providing extremely constructive feedback on our manuscript entitled: Developmental environments do not affect thermal physiology in reptiles: An experimental test and meta-analysis”.
 We are glad the Editor and Reviewers found the paper to be well written and of general interest.

-We have now considered all the comments carefully, and revised our main manuscript and supplementary materials to deal with the comments.
+We have now carefully considered all the comments, and revised our main manuscript and supplementary materials to deal with the comments.
 Below we provide a line-by-line response (in ‘blue’) to each of the comments raised by the Editor and two reviewers (in ‘black’).
 Where relevant, we have pasted the section of our manuscript we have edited to provide clarity to what we have done to address comments.

 We believe that our revised manuscript is significantly improved.
 We hope that you now find it suitable for publication in Biology Letters.